 Open Farm

-Open Farm’s wet cat food seems a bit pricey at first glance, but considering it’s 5.5-ounce a bag instead of a 3-ounce can, you’re getting a bit more bang for your buck.
+Open Farm’s wet cat food seems a bit pricey at first glance, but considering it’s a 5.5-ounce bag instead of a 3-ounce can, you’re getting a bit more bang for your buck.
 Their dry food line is comparable in price to other mid-range brands, while their bone broths and supplements are on the pricier side.
-That said, with the quality of the ingredients and the transparency on where they come from, the cost of Open Farm seems reasonable.
+However, with the quality of the ingredients and the transparency on where they come from, the cost of Open Farm seems reasonable.

 Orijen